Spümcø: Legacy

 Spümcø's influence on Nickelodeon Animation Studio was immaculate, as basically every person of note who worked at Spümcø had varying involvement in productions by the studio.
 Doug Lawrence, a layout assistant on the show, became a key writer on Rocko's Modern Life and SpongeBob SquarePants.
 Members who initially refused to join Games Animation, including Vincent Waller and Richard Pursel, co-founders Bob Camp and Lynne Naylor, Games Animation hires Chris Reccardi and Bill Wray as well as later Spümcø employees including Aaron Springer would work on SpongeBob of varying capacities; Waller serves as a showrunner on the series as of 2025.
 Jim Smith also joined the studio to work on The X's, with Kricfalusi apparently allowed to return for a voice cameo.
 Kricfalusi also pitched a Ren & Stimpy short film for the release of The SpongeBob Movie: Sponge Out of Water to the studio that did not materialize.

 In 2016, it was announced on Tumblr that Kricfalusi and former Cartoon Network storyboard artist Gabe Del Valle were starting a new studio based in the Los Angeles area and were seeking new employees.
 The name of the studio was not included in the announcement, but was inferred to be "Spümtwø" by the presence of "spumtwo" in the contact email.
 However, the announcement was removed from Del Valle's Tumblr account sometime afterward, most likely due to Del Valle being rehired by Cartoon Network shortly afterward.

 On March 4, 2017, Kricfalusi announced a second new studio to be based in Miami, Florida, named John K. Studios.
 The studio's only project was an animated short for Adult Swim, which advertised the then-upcoming UFC 200 match on July 9, 2016, produced prior to the announcement of forming the company.
+The promo was also a collaborative effort with Beavis and Butt-Head and King of the Hill creator Mike Judge, as it features both characters George Liquor and King of the Hill character Hank Hill enjoying the UFC fight.
 The short was referred to as the "big project" in Del Valle's previous announcement.
 However, as of July 2018, the studio website is offline.